 - Turn off your cell phone

 Be confident, but let the interviewer start the dialogue.
 Send a positive message with your body language.
-Check out an article on interview body language here.
+Check out this article on interview body language.

 - Shake hands firmly, but only if a hand is offered to you first